Divorce is probably as painful as death

 With this in mind, here I have compiled a list of different elements that may disturb your children after parental separation.

-As I mentioned earlier, the effects of divorce are varied upon children with different age groups.
-If he or she is school going, it’s a distraction and interruption in their daily academic life, these dangerous effects can harm their performance.
-The more distracted children are, the more likely they are not able to focus on their school work.
+As a I mentioned earlier, the effects of divorce are varied upon children with different age groups.
+If he or she is school going, it sounds like a great distraction and interruption in their daily academic life, these dangerous effects can harm their performance.
+The more distracted children are, the more likely they are to not be able to focus on their school work.

 Parental separation or divorce can harm children emotionally and make them over-sensitive.
-It brings several uncertain emotions to the forefront, and sometimes society starts disliking them due to their over sensitive and unacceptable behavior.
-They start developing a feeling of loss, anger, confusion, anxiety, and many others.
+It bring several uncertain emotions to the forefront, and sometimes society start disliking them due to their over sensitive and unacceptable behavior.
+They start developing feeling of loss, anger, confusion, anxiety, and many others.

 Separation often leaves children feeling overwhelmed.
 They need an outlet for their emotions, like finding someone to talk to, someone who can listen and understand…

 In some cases, with anger, children start developing different anxiety disorders.
-They need help and counseling to accept things.
-They don’t know how to respond to the effects they feel during separation, they don’t know how should they face society, and this results in anger and anxiety.
+They need help and counselling to accept things.
+They don’t know how to respond to the affects they feel during separation, they don’t know how should they face society, and this results in anger and anxiety.

 Research suggests that children who experience divorce are more likely to have disturb relationship, and also lose faith in marriages.
 They feel no interest and happiness in relationships and try avoiding to the limit.
 Even if they love someone, they develop many insecurities which lead them to stay single for their whole life.